BenLangmead/myrna/MANUAL.markdown

 files end in extensions [`.sra`], and they can be specified as inputs to Myrna's preprocessing step in exactly the same way as [FASTQ] files.

-However, if you plan to use [`.sra`] files as input to Myrna in either [Hadoop] mode or in single-computer mode, you must first install the [SRA toolkit]'s `fastq-dump` tool appropriately.
+However, if you plan to use [`.sra`] files as input to Myrna in either [Hadoop] mode or in single-computer mode, you must first install the [SRA toolkit].
+Once the toolkit is installed, be aware of where it placed the `sra-dump` binary program.
 See the [SRA toolkit] page for details about how to download and install.
+We highly recommend installing the pre-compiled binaries rather than trying to build the SRA toolkit from source.

 When searching for the `fastq-dump` tool at runtime, Myrna searches the following places in order: